Jewelry Group Guidelines

-Rose Walker and Doris Weinbaum are the Jewelry Group Co-chairs.
-Please contact one of them if you are interested in joining the Jewelry Group.
-Their contact info may be found in your membership booklet.
+Sally Richards is the Jewelry Group Co-chair.
+Please contact her if you are interested in joining the Jewelry Group.
+Her contact info may be found in your membership booklet.
 The Jewelry group is not Juried, but sometimes there may be a wait due to limited shelf space.
 Please read the guidelines below to know the requirements of being a Jewelry Group member.

 The jewelry is changed at the same time that the paintings in the gallery are changed.
 There are seven shows per year.
 The registration fee per show is $10 and each jewelry artist is required to enter one item for judging and gallery sit one time per show.